Debian 11 Blank/LAMP 64 Bit (set up by default if you choose this OS) PLEASE NOTE

 Given CentOS is an enterprise-level OS, this means it’s highly stable and secure even though its packages may be somewhat outdated.
 CentOS versions are maintained for 10 years, which is one of the main reasons why it’s popular within an enterprise environment.

-CentOS is the only free distribution that officially supports cPanel and WHM
+CentOS officially supports cPanel and WHM

 , making it a common choice for those who use one or both.